I’ve been always curious to learn more about How We Dwell.

 You eat and cook a lot, what do you like?
 What do you drink?

 I prefer a beer to a wine.
 I love to cook, I can tell you what I am eating more in these last times (lots of cereals, lots of fruit and veggies), I invent and experiment.
+You can also get Cereals Test Kits from here if you need to check the quality of cereals or pulses.
 And I get very satisfied, I also enjoy it.
 I am very lucky because my partner is an excellent cook and so she often cook for both of us.

 A talent you have, the one you miss